Gunshot (band): Career

-The reception of Gunshot's first singles by British hip hop fans and DJ's was good and demand grew for an album.
-The group released Patriot Games, notable for the track "Mind of a Razor," which was subsequently released as a single and included a remix by the British extreme metal band, Napalm Death.
+The reception to Gunshot's first singles by British hip hop fans and DJs was good and demand grew for an album.
+The group released Patriot Games, notable for the track "Mind of a Razor," which was subsequently released as a remixed single featuring guitar by Shane Embury of the British extreme metal band, Napalm Death.
+A 10" vinyl single was also released featuring the bonus track 'Lockdown (Prequel Version)' which was unavailable anywhere else.
 Patriot Games reached number 60 in the UK Albums Chart in June 1993.

-More singles followed, including "Color Code" (Vinyl Solution, 1994) which featured remixes by Depth Charge - repaying the favour of Alkaline rapping for them on the "Depth Charge vs Silver Fox" (Silver Fox Records, 1991) single.
+More singles followed, including "Colour Code" (Vinyl Solution, 1994) which featured a second 12" & CD single with remixes by Depth Charge - repaying the favour of Alkaline rapping for them on the "Depth Charge vs Silver Fox" (Silver Fox Records, 1991) single.

-A second album was never released, instead Vinyl Solution released a compilation of the group's singles.
+In 1994, instead of a second studio album, their label Vinyl Solution released a compilation of the group's singles.
 This marked the end of Gunshot's association with Vinyl Solution, and the group went underground.
 They communicated with their fans via their now defunct website, whilst they worked on getting a new recording contract.

-Another single and album – Twilights Last Gleaming (Words of Warning, 1997), was followed by their next CD, International Rescue, in 2000.
+A new single "Ghetto Heartbeat" and album – Twilight's Last Gleaming appeared in 1997 on the 'Words Of Warning' label, and was followed in 2000 by their next album, International Rescue.
 The track "The English Patient" included guest spots from The Icepick, Blade, MC Mell'O' and Chester P. The album was billed as Gunshot's final before it was released.
 In 2017, Naked Ape Records and Underground United reissued the album on double vinyl.

-From 2001 to 2003 Alkaline has guested on tracks by Junior Disprol and Aspects, while Mercury featured on a track from Snuff The Ablist.
+From 2001 to 2003 Alkaline guested on tracks by Junior Disprol and Aspects, while Mercury featured on a track from Snuff The Ablist.

-After an 18 year hiatus, in 2018 saw the return of Gunshot with their new single "Sulphur", followed up by their newest release, "Burn Cycle", in February 2020.
+In 2018, after an 18 year hiatus, Gunshot returned with their new single "Sulphur".

+Two years later, in February 2020, another single "Burn Cycle" was released.

+In early 2023, rapper Alkaline passed away.
+Gunshot released a tribute song "Alkaline" in May 2024.

+In October 2024 Gunshot released their 4th album in 24-years entitled "Black Lebanon Volume 1" - on Ventilate Records & Underground United.
+The 10-track album is made up of several new songs and includes remixes and demos of previously released tracks.
+The download version includes 4 bonus tracks.